Jess Bailey: Career

+Bailey won the 2021 Girls' U17 London Mini Marathon.
 She won the silver medal over 3000 metres at the 2022 European Athletics U18 Championships in Jerusalem, Israel, in July 2022 finishing behind Sofia Thøgersen and ahead of Turkish runner Edibe Yağız in the medal positions.
-She won individual and team golds in the U20 mountain races at the 2021 World Mountain and Trail Running Championships in Chiang Mai, Thailand in November 2022.
+She won individual and team golds in the U20 mountain races at the 2021 World Mountain and Trail Running Championships in Chiang Mai, Thailand in November 2022, finishing ahead of compatriot Rebecca Flaherty in the individual race.

 She finished eighth in the 3000 metres at the 2024 World Athletics U20 Championships in Lima, Peru in August 2024.
-She set a new British U20 5km road record in Barrowford in November 2024, running 15:25 to take seven seconds off the previous mark set by Innes FitzGerald.
+She set a new British U20 5 km road record in Barrowford in November 2024, running 15:25 to take seven seconds off the previous mark set by Innes FitzGerald.

-On 23 November 2024, she finished runner-up to FitzGerald in the junior women’s race at the Liverpool Cross Challenge.
+On 23 November 2024, she finished runner-up to FitzGerald in the junior women's race at the Liverpool Cross Challenge.
 She was subsequently selected for the British U20 team for the 2024 European Cross Country Championships in Antalya, Turkey, winning silver in the individual race behind FitzGerald, with both winning gold medals in the team event.

 At the beginning of February 2025, she won the British Universities and Colleges Sport (BUCS) cross country title.
 She finished fourth over 3000 metres at the 2025 British Indoor Athletics Championships in Birmingham, on 23 February 2025.
 She ran a 8:55.00 to win over 3000 metres in Birmingham in June 2025.